nQuery512/metaplex-goodpick/CLI.md

 Run the command, you should see an output in your terminal similar to this one:

 ```
-create_candy_machine Done: AE1zUCxpmPDeL3nKY95sSSETwkSYo93Ps14NiCRJ9YeA
+create_candy_machine Done: **AE1zUCxpmPDeL3nKY95sSSETwkSYo93Ps14NiCRJ9YeA**
 ```

-KEEP THIS ID, it'll be required further in this guide in order to connect your frontend to the candy-machine you just created !
+**KEEP THIS ID**, it'll be required further in this guide in order to connect your frontend to the candy-machine you just created !

 You can use the command ```metaplex verify --keypair ~/.config/solana/devnet.json ``` to check if the mint It'll print the state of each upload with the state of the candy-machine !